waseemtannous/Subtitles/README.md

 - `whisper` for speech recognition.
 - `deep_translator` for machine translation.
 Specifically, the code uses Google Translate API.
 - `python-dotenv` for environment variables.
-- `ffmpeg` for video editing and burning subtitles to video.
+- `ffmpeg` and `ffmpeg-python` for video editing and burning subtitles to video.

 `.srt` is a widely used file format for subtitles.